-Assignments will be due at 11:59PM on the day of the due date, through BlackBoard.
-There will be a 15 minute grace period.
+Assignments will be due at 11:59PM on the day of the due date.
+There will be a 15-minute grace period.
 There will also be a 4-day late pass, where students can submit late assignments without penalty; the late pass can be used in 1-day increments spread out over multiple assignments.
 Any late submissions beyond the grace period and beyond the 4-day late pass, will be penalized 20% every day it is late.
-Assignments will not be accepted after the solutions have been posted.